Frequently Asked Questions About NOMS Participation

 A Subscriber, often an administrator or designee, is the liaison between ASHA and the organization that is collecting the NOMS data.
 The Subscriber must be a certified ASHA member and obtain any necessary approvals from the organization prior to participation in NOMS.
-The responsibilities of the Subscriber are to coordinate the training process, to ensure that all staff become Registered NOMS Users and to ensure the timely initiation of data collection and submission for the organization.
-In addition, the Subscriber informs ASHA of any organizational changes affecting NOMS data collection, including the addition or elimination of programs or staffing changes.
+The responsibilities of the Subscriber are to coordinate the training process, to ensure that all staff become Registered NOMS Users and to ensure the timely initiation and maintenance of data collection and submission for the organization.
+In addition, the Subscriber informs ASHA of any organizational changes affecting NOMS data collection, including the addition or elimination of programs or staffing changes through a personalized Subscriber Dashboard.
 The Subscriber must also ensure that all applicable patients/clients are included in the NOMS data collection with regular submission of NOMS data to ASHA.

 Who is a Registered NOMS User?